 Wait...
 There's more!
 (689 words in story)

-It's important to see – visually – how millions of votes are zero'ed out across the states.
-The map below, some images subdivided by region, give the numbers of voters whose vote were negated by the electoral college.
+It's important to see – visually – how millions of votes got zero'ed out across each state in the election count from November.
+The maps below, some images subdivided by region, give the numbers of voters whose vote were negated by the electoral college.

 First here is the image of Southern states, where 4,500,000 Democratic votes in Florida and 3,900,000 Democratic votes in Texas counted for naught, zilch, in awarding 29 electoral votes (EV) from FL and awarding 38 EV from Texas.